lammps/lammps/doc/src/Build_make.rst

 .. note::

-   When you build LAMMPS for the first time, a long list of \*.d files will be printed out rapidly.
-This is not an error; it is the Makefile doing its normal creation of dependencies.
+   Before the actual compilation starts, LAMMPS will perform several steps to collect information from the configuration and setup that is then embedded into the executable.
+When you build LAMMPS for the first time, it will also compile a tool to quickly assemble a list of dependencies, that are required for the make program to correctly detect which parts need to be recompiled after changes were made to the sources.

 ----------

 The lammps/src/MAKE tree contains all the Makefile.machine files included in the LAMMPS distribution.
 Typing "make machine" uses